spyoungtech/FreeSimpleGUI/docs/cookbook.md

 Thinking about this grid of buttons, doesn't it make the most sense for you to get row, column information when a button is pressed.
 Well, that's exactly what setting your keys for these buttons to be tuples does for you.
 It gives you the abilty to read events and finding the button row and column, and it makes updating text or color of buttons using a row, column designation.

 This program also runs on PySimpleGUIWeb really well.
-Change the import to PySimpleGUIWeb and you'll see this in your web browser (assuming you've installed PySimpleGUIWeb)
+Change the import to PySimpleGUIWeb and you'll see this in your web browser (assuming you've installed FreeSimpleGUIWeb)

 ![image](https://user-images.githubusercontent.com/46163555/68539298-3eda1200-034f-11ea-82bd-9f2ad479465b.png)